 In my role with Maine Pointe, I have the privilege of speaking with C-Suite leaders in the chemical and oil & gas markets on a daily basis.
 The relationships I have built allow me to see into their world and better understand the challenges, threats and opportunities they face.
 I have decided to put these insights to good use by sharing, in an appropriately veiled manner, some of the central objectives / perspectives and focus areas disclosed in these dialogs and connect them to broader trends in our industries.

 CEOs question on a daily basis whether their supply chain and manufacturing facilities can respond to and capitalize on growth opportunities.
 A recent blog by our CMO, Simon Knowles, discussed how our clients often find there can be significant bottlenecks to throughput and limitations to an organization’s ability to respond to demand.
 How to capitalize on growth opportunities is a question I have been hearing for a while now in the C-Suite.
 And, with 2018 shaping up to be a growth year for almost every economically important country (global growth predictions hovering around the 4% mark), I am expecting to hear it a lot more in the coming weeks.

 Growth in the chemicals and oil & gas market

 After some turbulent years, the oil and gas industry is expected to continue its slow recovery in 2018, with the focus on rising commodity prices, costs and emerging technologies.
-However, excess supply will continue to put a dampener on oil prices in the year ahead.
-Natural gas prices, on the other hand, will benefit from higher demand, although price gains will remain limited.
+Excess supply will continue to dampen on oil prices in the coming year.
+Natural gas prices, on the other hand, will benefit from higher demand, but price gains will remain limited.

 To better understand the impact the transformation of growth is having on the chemicals and oil & gas industries, I’d like to highlight two companies on very different trajectories, but with a similar overarching goal.